China's Postal Savings Bank says some retail investors opt out of mainland listing

 PSBC, China’s biggest bank by number of branches, is seeking to raise up to 32.71 billion yuan ($4.7 billion) with the share sale, which includes a greenshoe option of 15%.

-Unlike other major IPO markets, in mainland China where IPOs and share sales are usually heavily subcribed to, investors are not required to pay before getting an allocation.
+Unlike other major IPO markets, in mainland China where IPOs and share sales are usually heavily subscribed to, investors are not required to pay before getting an allocation.